 There’s a whole fascinating story of the environmental and economic rehabilitation that’s been going on for 30 years, but this has been extensively covered elsewhere.
 So today will be a break from my usual focus on the environment in order to focus on the buildings themselves, on which there’s close to no information available in English at all.

-The mine is something of symbol of how Germany turned around its declining rust belt, near Cologne on the opposite side of the country from Berlin, where the jobs in mining shrunk from about 500,000 in 1960 to 250,000 just ten years later, and then to 15,000 by 2010.
+The mine is something of symbol of how Germany turned around one if its declining rust belts, near Cologne on the opposite side of the country from Berlin, where the jobs in mining shrunk from about 500,000 in 1960 to 250,000 just ten years later, and then to 15,000 by 2010.
 To put that in perspective, the total number of coal mining jobs left in Germany is one tenth as many as were lost in that ten-year period.
 Yet the country is still behaving as though a timely replacement of coal with solar and wind power, and adequately providing for the displaced workers, is out of the question.
-The claim is that this would cripple the economy and plunge the country into ruin, which of course is nonsense.
+The claim is that this would cripple the economy and plunge the country into ruin, which of course is nonsense..

 The site, which is the size of Manhattan’s Financial District, was rescued from demolition and painstakingly restored in the nineties and aughts.
 The preservation was carried out in a noncommercial and nonflashy way that stringently preserved the visual integrity.
 None of it, astonishingly, was sold off for luxury condos, offices for tech elites, or hotel/retail developments, as would be likely happen if this were Berlin (that would be a very Berlin thing to do) or the U.S..